viamrobotics/docs/docs/components/arm/_index.md

 # SME: Peter L
 ---

-Arms provide an API for linear motion planning, including self-collision prevention and obstacle avoidance.
+The arm component provides an API for linear motion planning, including self-collision prevention and obstacle avoidance.

 If you have a physical robotic arm, consisting of a serial chain of joints and links, with a fixed end and an end effector end, use an arm component.